History of Gujarat: Gurjara-Pratihara Empire

-Chaulukya Kingdom
+Kingdom of Gujarat

 The Chaulukya dynasty ruled Gujarat from c.
 960 to 1243.
 Gujarat was a major center of Indian Ocean trade, and their capital at Anhilwara (Patan) was one of the largest cities in India, with population estimated at 100,000 in the year 1000.
 In 1026, the famous Somnath temple in Gujarat was destroyed by Mahmud of Ghazni.
 After 1243, the Chaulukyas lost control of Gujarat to their feudatories, of whom the Vaghela chiefs of Dholka came to dominate Gujarat.
 In 1292 the Vaghelas became tributaries of the Yadava dynasty of Devagiri in the Deccan.
 Karna of the Vaghela dynasty was the last Hindu ruler of Gujarat.
 He was defeated and overthrown by the superior forces of Alauddin Khalji from Delhi in 1297.
 With his defeat Gujarat not only became part of the Delhi Sultanate but the Rajput hold over Gujarat lost forever.

-Late Medieval period (1206–1526 CE)

-Delhi Sultanate (1298–1407 CE)
+Delhi Sultanate (1297–1407)

 Before 1300, Muslims had little presence in Gujarat.
 The occasional was mainly either as sea-farers or traders coming from Arabian Sea.
 They were allowed to establish two small settlements in Cambay (now Khambhat) and Bharuch.
 Gujarat finally fell under Delhi Sultanate following repeated expeditions under Alauddin Khalji around the end of the 13th century.
 He ended the rule of Vaghela dynasty under Karna II and established Muslim rule in Gujarat.
 Soon the Tughluq dynasty came to power in Delhi whose emperor carried out expeditions to quell rebellion in Gujarat and established their firm control over the region by the end of the 14th century.